-These are the most effective ways to design killer Facebook Ads that I’ve learned over the last 5 years.
+Combined, these 16 tips are the most effective ways to design killer Facebook Ads that we’ve learned over the last 7 years.

 Have you already tried some of these strategies?
 Did they work well for you?

-What else should you consider when designing Facebook Ads?
+What else should you or do you consider when designing Facebook Ads?

 Leave a comment below and let us know!